libp2p/specs/pubsub/gossipsub-wip.md

-The router can use this metadata to improve the mesh, for instance an [episub](./episub.md) router built on top of gossipsub can create epidemic broadcast trees, suitible for use cases in which a relatively small set of publishers broadcasts to a much larger audience.
+The router can use this metadata to improve the mesh, for instance an [episub](./episub.md) router built on top of gossipsub can create epidemic broadcast trees, suitable for use cases in which a relatively small set of publishers broadcasts to a much larger audience.

 Other possible uses for gossip include restarting message transmission at